polterguy/polterguy.github.io/documentation/index.md

 * [Cryptographically secured HTTP Lambda Invocations](/tutorials/crypto-lambda-http/) - Inversion of Code
 * [Hyperlambda Hello World](/tutorials/hello-world-endpoint/) - Your first Hyperlambda endpoint
 * [Expressions, slots, and nodes](/tutorials/expressions-slots-nodes/) - Hyperlambda is *really* weird!
+* [Authentication over Active Directory, LDAP or Windows](/tutorials/auth-ldap/) - How to exchange the default authentication with LDAP authentication
 * [AnarQ a Social Media use case](/tutorials/anarq-usecase/) - Creating a Social Media backend with Magic

 # Reference documentation